WitchDevelops/WitchDevelops/README.md

 # About me
-<h2>👋 Hi, this is Domi!
-I'm learning frontend developement, web design and graphic design.</h2>
+<h2>👋 Hello there.
+My name is Dominika and I'm learning frontend developement and web design.</h2>
 <br>I'd love to find a job (or a traineeship) as a frontend dev.
 You can also hire me to design and code a homepage for you.
 <br>It would be cool to collaborate on beginner-friendly projects :D